dbacinski/Android-Testing-With-Kotlin/docs/Unit-Testing-Introduction.md

 Actual: false (class: Boolean) (latch = 0, values = 1, errors = 0, completions = 1)
 ```

-We also can see that failed test has name `login with correct login and password` and is in the class `LoginRepositoryTest`.
+We also can see that failed test has the name `login with correct login and password` and is in the class `LoginRepositoryTest`.
 Assertion has failed at line `20` in file `LoginRepositoryTest.kt`.
-Thanks to such informative error message we can figure out exactly which assertion was not satisfied and fix tested object.
+Thanks to such an informative error message, we can figure out exactly which assertion was not satisfied and fix the tested object.

 ```
 at com.example.unittesting.entity.login.LoginRepositoryTest